acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 This tournament will follow [ACF’s official gameplay rules](/gameplay-rules).
 Rules specifically pertaining to online tournaments are in blue.

 ## Registration
-The registration form for ACF Fall will be available after hosts have been announced.
+To register for 2021 ACF Fall, fill out the central [2021 ACF Fall registration form](https://forms.gle/kG9b7Rj4zo49zKtf8) with all relevant information.

+If possible, teams should register for the site that is geographically closest to them and/or is in the region they would normally attend.

 ## Field
-The field (list of registered teams) for each site can be found [here](https://docs.google.com/spreadsheets/d/1hrgokKUJukxb6UmNnrAMwjnScDbiTsOTKAKB40Gunvc/edit?usp=sharing).
+The field (list of registered teams) for each site can be found [here](https://docs.google.com/spreadsheets/d/1P4tdvLOAb_yQhPQqkl6PMsTyxn-Y1L2Ae25EzY6H3EU/edit?usp=sharing).

 ## Fees